 - Donate books/movies/ etc to your library to make room at home for more.

 - Test drive books.
 Love it so much you don’t want to take it back- go buy it!

 Library Cards Give You Access to Technology

-- They often offer classes to learn to use computers, offer small groups or one-on-one.
+- They often offer classes to learn to use computers.